Air Gap Installation

 Install K3s:

-Wait for the 30s and check if K3s is running with the command:
+Wait for the 30s and check if K3s is running with the command: kubectl get pods -A

-andsystemctl status k3s.service
+and systemctl status k3s.service

 The steps below will manually deploy the necessary images to the cluster.